SHREYA-TK/Freemium-Conversion-Funnel-SQL-Analytics/README.md

 ## 10. How to Run

-1. Load the 'conversion_funnel.csv' dataset into PostgreSQL and create an enriched analytical table (conversion_funnel_enriched).
+1. Load the `conversion_funnel.csv` dataset into PostgreSQL and create an enriched analytical table (conversion_funnel_enriched).
 2. Query the `conversion_funnel_enriched` table.
 3. Run the SQL analysis queries.
 4. Export results to Power BI.